 If you have older cabinets, you might be concerned that they can’t be refaced, forcing you to buy new, more expensive ones.
 Surprisingly, however, whether or not a cabinet can be refaced does not depend solely on its age.
 In fact, some of the older cabinets are more easily refaced than the newer ones.
 Good refacing candidates include the following characteristics:

-- Solid construction – Cabinets should be in good condition with smooth surfaces that will enable the new veneer to properly adhere to them.
+- Solid construction – Cabinets should be in good condition in the interior and exterior, with smooth solid surfaces.
+This will enable the new veneer or new finish to properly adhere to them.

 - Hardwood face frames – Cabinets with a solid face will more easily accept new veneer, doors, hinges, and drawer fronts.

 At Bravo’s, we believe you have the right to know all the options available to you.
 With years of Kitchen and Bathroom remodeling experience, we will help you decide whether cabinet refacing makes sense for YOUR home, or if you would be better served by other options like refinishing or full cabinet replacement.
 Give us a call today to set up a consultation and it won’t be long before you’re enjoying your home’s fresh, new look!